Geography of the state of Hidalgo: Delimitation

 The number of regions that make up the state of Hidalgo is a matter of some debate.
 Some sources combine the Sierra Alta and the Sierra Baja into a single region called the Sierra Hidalguense.
 Likewise, the Tulancingo Valley, the Mining Region, the Altiplanicie pulquera, and the Basin of Mexico are sometimes combined into a single region called the Altiplano Hidalguense.
 The Sierra de Tenango can be confused with the slopes that go down to the Huasteca; sometimes it is referred to as part of the Sierra Norte de Puebla and other times as part of the Sierra de Huayacocotla.
 The Acaxochitlán is sometimes named as part of the Totonacapan region.

 The Huasteca is a multicultural region that includes the southern part of the state of Tamaulipas, the north of Veracruz, the east of San Luis Potosí, the north of Hidalgo, and the north of Querétaro.
 Within Hidalgo the Huasteca comprises the municipalities in the northwest of the state.
-Some sources extend the borders of the region south, to include the municipalities of Molango de Escamilla, Metztitlán, Zacualtipán de Ángeles, parts of the municipality of Huasca de Ocampo, and the norther portion of Sierra de Tenango up to Puebla.
+Some sources extend the borders of the region south, to include the municipalities of Molango de Escamilla, Metztitlán, Zacualtipán de Ángeles, parts of the municipality of Huasca de Ocampo, and the northern portion of Sierra de Tenango up to Puebla.

 The Basin of Mexico is an endorheic basin formed by a large system of lakes: Chalco, Xochimilco, Texcoco, San Cristóbal-Xaltocan.
 The region is made up of four valleys, the Valley of Mexico, Valley of Cuautitlán, Valley of Apan and the Pachuca-Tizayuca Valley.
 It comprises four federal entities: the state of Mexico, Mexico City, Hidalgo and Tlaxcala.

 The Sierra Gorda originates in Hidalgo as a branch of the Sierra Madre Oriental and extends to San Luis Potosí, after crossing Querétaro and Guanajuato.

 The Mezquital Valley extends to the northern part of the state of Mexico and a limited area of the southeast of the state of Querétaro.